Vale of TearsGrief that Inspires Creativity

 Abbess Hilda of Whitby, 7th century

-It is no wonder that those of us whose work involves prolonged and intensive thinking often turn to pastimes such as painting or walking, even without the additional stimulus of grief to do so.
-Their repetitive rhythm soothes and releases our spirit, allowing ideas to develop in our sub-conscious.
+It is no wonder that those of us whose work involves prolonged and intensive thinking relax with pastimes such as painting or walking, even without the additional stimulus of grief to do so.
+Their repetitive rhythm soothes and releases our spirit, allowing ideas to arise from the depths of our sub-conscious.
 In return for little outward thought often come our most inspirited Spirit-filled thoughts.

 If ideas for other projects come to mind, I welcome them.
-More “tidy” minds might be tempted to hold such thoughts at bay, lest they distract them from completing the project they were engaged on.
-Personally, I have not found this to be a problem.
-Inspiration comes as and when the Lord chooses, and I am keen to catch and store each precious drop.
-At any point, even many years later, the Lord can shape and refine the inspirational ideas that I have taken the trouble to jot them down.
+More focused people might be tempted to hold such thoughts at bay, lest they prove a distraction from completing the project they are engaged on.
+We must each do our best to follow our leading.
+Inspiration comes as and when it does, and I am keen to catch and carefully store each precious drop.
+At any point, even many years later, the Lord can shape and refine these inspirational ideas – provided that I have taken the trouble to jot them down.

 I do my best, therefore, to welcome whatever ministers to my spirit, or which makes me laugh.
 After all, where do we get our sense of humour from, if not from God?
-So long as we do not use humour to make fun of others maliciously – or as a form of denial, to pretend that our grief is not there, what better antidote can there be to it than to laugh?
-It releases the flow of blood to the heart, and massages our vital organs and makes us feel a whole lot better!
+So long as we are not using our humour to make fun of others maliciously – or as a form of denial, to pretend that our grief is not there – what better antidote to it can there be than to laugh?
+It releases the flow of blood to the heart, massages our vital organs and makes us feel a whole lot better!

 Reflect and Pray

-However intense your grief, the time will come when your creativity will surface again, provided you do not give up in the meantime.
+However intense your grief, do not despair: the time will come when your creativity will surface again.

 5 Immediate examples that spring to mind in the literary world include Tennyson’s In Memoriam, Hardy’s letters to his late wife, Shelley’s poem Adonais about the death of Keats, is an intense expression of feeling on the death of his fellow poet, Keats, just as Milton’s Lycidas was.
 Henry King’s Exequy is likewise a lament on his young wife’s untimely death.